sami-dev/aws-s3-static-website-sample/ReadMe.md

-# Static Website Hosting on Amazon S3
+# How to host Static Website on Amazon S3

-Amazon Simple Storage Service (Amazon S3) can be used to host static Websites without a need for a Web server.
-S3 buckets can be used to host the HTML files for entire static websites.
+Amazon Simple Storage Service (Amazon S3) can be used to host static Websites without a need for a Web server (at an extremely low cost).
+S3 buckets can be used to host the HTML, CSS and JavaScript files for entire static websites.

+## Introduction
 A website is static when the system services used to render web pages and scripts are all client rather than server-based.
+On the other hand, a dynamic website relies on server-side processing, including server-side scripts such as PHP, JSP, or ASP.NET

 Most websites are becoming static websites which means they run zero server side code and consist of only HTML, CSS and JavaScript.
 With no server side code to run, there is no reason to host them on a traditional server.